HayHay1992/hello-world/README.md

 # about me
-My name is Haylea
+My name is Haylea.
-I have a dog named Pip
+I have a dog named Pip.
-I love gaming
+I love gaming/.